-Every industry has its way of guaranteeing quality assurance to its consumers.
-And to make that possible, products go through a raft of rigorous tests and analyses.
-Most of these tests are usually intended to investigate the safety of that product for immediate consumption.
+Every industry has a way of guaranteeing quality assurance to their consumers.
+To make it possible, products go through a raft of rigorous tests and analyses most of which are usually intended to investigate the safety of a product for immediate consumption.
 Other tests are often conducted to evaluate the value of a commodity and establish whether it matches the commodity’s price tag.

-Like any other product, diamonds need to be graded and certified.
-That way, the consumer can shop with peace of mind, knowing they’re investing in a timeless jewel.
-But the mere diamond grading process isn’t enough in upholding consumer confidence on the product.
-Each grading process must culminate in a certificate.
-And the certificates must accompany the product to every retail outlet so that the final consumer can access and review it.
-However, you don’t necessarily need to be a diamond buyer to benefit from a diamond certification.
+Similar to other products, diamonds need to be graded and certified.
+This allows consumers to shop confidently, knowing that they are investing in a timeless jewel that is worth the price.
+Each grading process must culminate in a certificate that accompanies the product to retail outlets so that consumers can access and review it while purchasing the stone.
+However, you do not necessarily need to be a diamond buyer to benefit from diamond certification.
 The reports are also useful for other entities, such as individual jewelry owners, pawnbrokers, and insurance companies.

-Simply put, diamond certification is a document that you receive from an independent, objective gemological lab that analyzes and describes a diamond in detail.
-The certification typically highlights the elements comprising of the four Cs – carat weight, color, cut, and clarity.
-Besides, diamond certifications from reputable labs will also review the other finer aspects of the stone.
-Examples of these more intricate attributes include the fluorescence, girdle thickness, symmetry, polish, etc. The Gemological Institute of America, also known as the GIA, is an authority organization when it comes to preparing reliable diamond grading and certification reports.
+Simply put, diamond certification is a document that a buyer receives from an independent and objective gemological lab that analyzes and describes a diamond in detail.
+The certification typically highlights the elements comprising the four Cs—carat weight, color, cut, and clarity.
+Besides, diamond certifications from reputable labs will also review the other finer details of a stone; examples of these more intricate attributes include fluorescence, girdle thickness, symmetry, polish, etc. The Gemological Institute of America, also known as the GIA, is an authoritative organization when it comes to preparing reliable diamond grading and certification reports.

 Why Should You Have Your Diamond Certified By GIA?

-As we already mentioned, a diamond certificate is only as reliable as the issuing lab.
-And GIA is a household name when it comes to the issuance of consistent diamond grading reports.
+As has already been mentioned, a diamond certificate is only as reliable as the lab that issues it.
+The GIA is a household name when it comes to the issuance of consistent diamond grading reports.

-GIA is a third-party gemological institute.
-Therefore, all their diamond grading activities are free from bias and undue influence, be it from the government, other gemological organizations, or jewelry traders.
-Each diamond you send to the GIA laboratories is analyzed for what it is.
-Provided the diamond has no ethical concerns around it, GIA will never inquire about the business or social credentials of the owner.
-It doesn’t matter the economic or sentimental value of the diamond; it only has to meet the minimum grading threshold set by the company.
+It is a third-party gemological institute, and therefore, all their diamond grading activities are free from bias and undue influence, be it from the government, other gemological organizations, or jewelry traders.
+Every diamond that you send to the GIA laboratories is analyzed for what it is.
+Provided the diamond has no ethical concerns around it, the GIA will never inquire about the business or social credentials of the owner.
+The economic or sentimental value of a diamond does not matter for them; it only has to meet the minimum grading threshold set by the company.

-Another reason you should get your diamond graded and certified by GIA is that the company is a non-profit entity.
-That means they don’t place the profit motive above their fundamental mission of upholding the highest standards in the jewelry industry.
-In fact, the company primarily survives on donations from its well-wishers.
+Another reason why you should get your diamond graded and certified by the GIA is that the company is a non-profit entity; meaning that they do not place the profit motive above their fundamental mission of upholding the highest standards in the jewelry industry.
+The company primarily survives on donations from its well-wishers.
 You can visit their website if you desire to be part of their noble mission.

-And besides its not-for-profit status, the association continually undertakes numerous research and education programs.
-All their endeavors are geared towards educating and enlightening the various stakeholders in the jewelry industry.
+Besides its not-for-profit status, the association continually undertakes numerous research and education programs.
+All their endeavors are geared towards educating and enlightening various stakeholders in the jewelry industry.

 How Much Does A GIA Diamond Certificate Cost?

-The cost of a GIA diamond certificate depends on numerous factors.
-Some of those factors include;
+The cost of a GIA diamond certificate depends on numerous factors some of which include;

 1. The Attributes of Your Diamond

-However, for aspects like color, cut, clarity, fluorescence, etc., the price relationships aren’t always linear.
-For instance, it’s wrong to imagine that the cost of grading and certifying a flawless red diamond will be relative to the value of that stone with regards to its high clarity score and rare color grade.
-In most cases, it’s the carat weight that matters.
+However, for aspects like color, cut, clarity, fluorescence, etc., the price relationships are not always linear.
+For instance, it is wrong to imagine that the cost of grading and certifying a flawless red diamond will be relative to the value of that stone regarding its high clarity score and rare color grade.
+In most cases, it is the carat weight that matters.